markmoxon/elite-source-code-library/versions/c64/README.md

 ![Screenshot of Elite on the Commodore 64](https://elite.bbcelite.com/images/github/Elite-Commodore64.png)

-This repository contains the original source code for Elite on the Commodore 64<!--, with every single line documented and (for the most part) explained-->.
-It is literally the original source code, <!-- just heavily documented--> and I am in the process of documenting every single line.
+This repository contains the original source code for Elite on the Commodore 64, with every single line documented and (for the most part) explained.
+It is literally the original source code, just heavily documented.

 It is a companion to the [elite.bbcelite.com website](https://elite.bbcelite.com).